unsaved/gradle-javaPropFile-plugin/README.txt

     Configurations:

-        After you "apply plugin 'ivyxml'", you can set the following properties on extension object 'propFileLoader'.
+        After you "apply plugin 'javaPropFile'", you can set the following properties on extension object 'propFileLoader'.

         boolean propFileLoader.unsatisfiedRefBehavior
             What to do when ${x} is used in a property value, but 'x' is not